 If my home was sold at a Walworth County tax sale, how can I get it back?
 You must pay the tax sale purchase price, plus penalties and interest, to the county treasurer.
 The treasurer will then pay the tax purchaser.
 Visit the office of the county treasurer right away.

 Can my family or friends redeem my property for me?
 Of course, they can.
 Anyone can pay the total amount due and owing in order to redeem your property.
 They will not own your property if paying on your behalf.
 The redemption will be in the name of the tax debtor.

 Contact our Walworth County Real Estate Lawyer

 If you have other questions regarding the sale of your home during a Walworth County tax sale, please feel free to contact our Walworth County real estate lawyer.
 You can reach Wynn at Law, LLC by phone at 262-725-0175 or by eMail via our website’s contact page.
-Schedule an appointment with our Walworth County real estate lawyer at any of our convenient office locations: Lake Geneva, Delavan, Salem, and Muskego, Wisconsin.
+Schedule an appointment with our Walworth County real estate lawyer at any of our convenient office locations: Lake Geneva, Delavan, and Mukwonago, Wisconsin.

 *The content and material on this web page is for informational purposes only and does not constitute legal advice.